datopian/playbook/onboarding/README.md

 * Gravatar - https://gravatar.com.
 We set this up so that your profile picture will show up automatically on your profile on other systems.
 Add *all* the email(s) you will use on other accounts.
 For example, if you plan to sign up to Trello with your personal email rather than your organization email then also add that email address to your gravatar.
 * Github - https://www.github.com
 * Gitlab - https://gitlab.com/
-* Gitter - https://gitter.im/ (we recommend signing in with your github account as it helps in permissions management)
+* Slack - https://slack.com/ (we recommend signing in with your github account as it helps in permissions management)
 * Trello - https://trello.com/

 ### Setting up Google Drive

-4. Step 6: Practice: Find documents in the google drive More practice...
+After setting up your email address, you will have access to G Suite, and of cours, your Google Drive.
+The Oboarder will grant you access to Team Drives, so you can access the Information you need.
+Any new documents / sheets /presentations you create should be created in the appropriate folder in the Team Drive, NOT YOUR DRIVE.
+If you require access to files that you currently don't have access to, please reach out to your Onboarder or your Line Manager.

 #### Style Guide